ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Preliminaries

 \subsection{Statistical Model Checking}

-Statistical model checking (SMC) has been proposed as an efficient alternative to traditional model checking that exhaustively traverses all the states of the system, see for instance~\cite{Legay2010,Agha:2018}.
+Statistical model checking (SMC) offers an efficient alternative to traditional model checking that exhaustively traverses all the states of the system, see for instance~\cite{Legay2010,Agha:2018}.
 The central idea of SMC is to check the probability $p\in[0,1]$ that a hypothesized model $M$ of a stochastic system satisfies a property $\varphi$, i.e., to check $P_{M}(\varphi)\geq p$ by performing a series of simulations.
 SMC applies statistical techniques on the simulation results to decide whether the system satisfies the property with some degree of accuracy and confidence.
-Two types of statistical inference are applied: (a) \textit{hypothesis testing} is used to determine the extent to which observations conform to a given specification; and (b) \textit{estimation} is used to determine likely values of parameters based on the assumption that the data is randomly drawn from a specified type of distribution.
+Two types of statistical inference are applied: (a) \textit{hypothesis testing} determines the extent to which observations conform to a given specification; and (b) \textit{estimation} determines likely values of parameters based on the assumption that the data is randomly drawn from a specified type of distribution.
 The results of an inference can be used to evaluate a property specified in a stochastic temporal logic~\cite{Agha:2018}.